 There is no longer a legal obligation for staff to be vaccinated but we strongly recommend to all our staff that they are fully protected by the vaccines.
 We will continue to apply our usual hygiene and infection control routines, such as regular, thorough hand washing, wearing PPE and cleaning before and after visiting sessions.
 Residents and staff have now had three doses of Covid-19 vaccine, including a booster.
 Our residents are also eligible for a further booster which is rolling out to care homes this spring.

 If we suspect that a resident has the virus (whether or not they display symptoms) we will immediately isolate and test them for the virus.
-If they test positive we will nurse them in isolation for at least 10 days pending a re-test.
-At all times we will remain in touch with medical professionals and the Public Health England.
-Our priorities are to care for the resident concerned and protect other residents from contracting the illness.
+If they test positive we will nurse them in isolation for at least 10 days unless they receive two consecutive negative tests within 24 hours from day five onwards.
+However, they may receive one visitor during their isolation period and also spend time outdoors, providing that they do not come into contact with other residents.
+Our priorities are to care for the resident concerned and protect other residents and their relatives from contracting the illness.

 Our staff will continue to wear PPE in accordance with government guidelines.
 We have ample supplies and are confident that our protective measures will continue to be effective in helping to ensure everyone’s safety and wellbeing.

 According to new government guidance staff must continue to test using lateral flow tests twice times a week.
 We will no longer be routinely testing residents unless they develop symptoms of Covid-19 or we suspect that they may have the virus.

 For some time we have welcomed outside entertainers into the home.
 They will continue to be required to wear masks or face visors, but will not be obliged to test before entry into the home.
 As the weather continues to get warmer, we look forward to getting out and about a lot more with our residents.